-Health Career Program Clinical Admission Criteria
+Health Career Program Clinical Admission Criteria and Applying for Clinicals

-How Do I Qualify for the Program?
+How do I qualify for the program?

-Health career programs at HACC are selective and competitive enrollment programs.
 All health career students are initially enrolled at HACC as pre-clinical students (i.e. Pre-Nursing, Pre-Respiratory, etc.) and must apply for the clinical phase of the program after completing minimum admission criteria (consult with your advisor and refer to Health Careers web pages).
 Admission to the college doesn't guarantee admission to the clinical component of the program.

 Clinical students are those who have been officially selected and admitted to the program and are taking program theory and clinical coursework (NURS, RADT, RESP, etc. designation).